ThisMahdi/Count-Down-Application/README.md

 * `Seconds`

-Easly replace your Countdown time to abd hit Start to START! after countdown timer finished you will notify ;)
+Easly replace your Countdown time to app and hit Start to START! after countdown timer finished you will notify ;)

 ## Requirements :